wdawson/okta.github.io/_source/_posts/2019-02-05-login-registration-aspnet-core-mvc.md

     }
 ```

-For information on user authorization using Okta groups check out [Lee Brandt's article on user authorization in ASP.NET Core with Okta](https://developer.okta.com/blog/2017/10/04/aspnet-authorization).
+For information on user authorization using Okta groups check out [Lee Brandt's article on user authorization in ASP.NET Core with Okta](/blog/2017/10/04/aspnet-authorization).

 ## Register Users
 If you following the instructions above to enable self-service registration the "Don't have an account?
 Sign Up" message will appear at the bottom of the login form.
-In the next step, we'll run the application.
+In the next step, you'll run the application.

 {% img blog/login-reg-mvc/login-reg-widget.png alt:"Okta Login and Registration Widget" width:"800" %}{: .center-image }

-## Login in ASP.NET
+## Log In Using ASP.NET
 That's it!
 To run your solution open up a terminal and enter the following command:

 ```sh